BertrandHustle/WordSearch/WordSearch.md

 		Latin alphabet.

 		3.14.
-User-defined constraints: this is a list of user-defined constraints for the puzzle (e.g. puzzle grid height).
+User-defined constraints: this is a list of user-defined constraints for the puzzle (e.g. puzzle puzzle height).
 This will be a property of the puzzle itself.

 	3.2.
 WS will also include a puzzle-generation method.
 This method will be separate from the main method.